PTS SERIES: “THEIR STORIES” (LIVING WITH PTS)

 1-week follow-up: PCL-5 ( 6 ) A DRASTIC Improvement

 Dr. Mulvaney said a score of 10 or better is considered a success.

 One Month Follow Up:

-On October 18th, one-month after his SGB injection in Annapolis, MD.
+On October 18th, one-month after his SGB injection in Annapolis, Md.
 Jerry and I met for lunch near his home in Wills Point, Texas.
 Jerry was looking very calm and relaxed.
 He did mention he had a couple of setbacks but did not seem too concerned.
 Most of his stress now was coming from everyday life and how he deals with it.
 “I am able to analyze situations much clearer now and seeing what caused the stress and deal with it much more with an open mind.
 Before, it was so overwhelming and with all the trauma it was very difficult for me to deal with.
 I am still seeing my psychotherapists and will deal with the medications when I visit.
 I am also dealing with new case workers and am not sure they are very PTS trauma trained to understand all I have been thru.”

 I will continue to visit with Jerry and follow up on his progress in the future.
-His score on his PCL-5 for the one month follow up was a ( 7 ).

 DAKOTA MEYER: “My name is Dakota Meyer, I’m a Marine, Medal of Honor recipient, served in Iraq and Afghanistan and I’m someone who has PTS.”